sugarme/gotch/README.md

 ## Acknowledgement

-- This projects has been inspired and used many concepts from [tch-rs](https://github.com/LaurentMazare/tch-rs) Libtorch Rust binding.
+- This project has been inspired and used many concepts from [tch-rs](https://github.com/LaurentMazare/tch-rs) Libtorch Rust binding.